YWCA Glendale COVID-19 Response and Event Updates

 Like most of you, YWCA Glendale has been laser focused on the news of the evolving coronavirus pandemic.
 As a provider of emergency and social services for the most vulnerable members of our community, we understand that we play a critical role in maintaining both the health and safety of those seeking our services.
 We are classified as an essential business under the Safer at Home Order for the State of California and Los Angeles County; our domestic violence shelter will remain open during this time.

 - Canceling our April 28th Stand Against Racism Roundtable Event.
-Our Stand Against Racism online/social media campaign elements will continue during the week of April 23-26th.
+Our Stand Against Racism online/social media campaign elements continued online during the week of April 20th-26th.

 - In an effort to help prevent the spread of COVID-19 in our communal living environment, we have immediately suspended receiving in kind donations outside of cleaning products and non perishable food items at our Lexington headquarters.
 If you wish to help, please donate financially or donate the following items: general cleaning supplies, hand soap, paper towels, lysol wipes, lysol spray, hand sanitizer, diapers, and non perishable food items.
-You can leave these at our front door for a contactless drop off, Monday-Thursday 7AM-1PM.
+You can leave these at our front door for a contactless drop off, Monday-Thursday 7AM-1PM or purchase them through our Amazon emergency wish list and they will be directly delivered to us.

-- As a provider of vital social services, we feel a responsibility to keep our emergency services available at a time when the need is so great during a crisis; our shelter and hotline will remain available 24/7.
+- As an essential provider of vital social services, our emergency services: emergency shelter and our confidential hotline will remain available 24/7.

 - Instructions have been provided to our clients about how they should respond if they experience flu like symptoms.